serverless/enterprise/docs/getting-started.md

 # Serverless Framework Enterprise - Getting Started

-Here's how to deploy a simple service to the Serverless Framework Enterprise.
-It uses your own AWS credentials and reports the information to the Serverless Framework Enterprise dashboard after deployment, providing a visual interface for viewing the current state of your serverless application.
+Here's how to use the Serverless Framework open-source CLI to deploy a simple service to AWS and report deployment information and operational metrics to the Serverless Framework Enterprise, which will then proved a visual interface for viewing the current state of your serverless application.

 ## Setup

 There are a few things you will need to setup before using the Serverless Framework Enterprise.
 This guide will walk you through each of these steps.
 * Should have node 6.x or later installed
 * Should have a new AWS IAM User with full admin privileges
-* Should have the Serverless Framework installed
+* Should have the Serverless Framework open-source CLI installed
-* Should have your AWS credentials configured with the Serverless Framework
+* Should have your AWS credentials configured with the Serverless Framework open-source CLI
 * Should have an account setup on the [Serverless Framework Enterprise dashboard](https://dashboard.serverless.com/)

 ### Install node JS and NPM